Anyone who remembers the introduction of...

 Figure 1: Observation of a wildfire from the air

 In addition to the visual image, thermal image live streams can be called up at the touch of a button.
 The display modes customised for fire brigades are a highlight.
-Depending on the mission objective, fire sources, maximum and average temperatures and areas with defined temperatures are highlighted.
-This gives you an overview of the areas in which safe entry into the burning building is possible
+Depending on the mission objective, fire sources, maximum and average temperatures and areas with a defined temperature are highlighted.
+This gives you an overview of the areas in which it is safe to enter the burning building

 Orientation is usually difficult on infrared images (= thermal image).
 Here, too, the software provides a remedy by superimposing the visual and thermal images.
 The result is a thermal image with body edges